MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

 With the Bot Frameworks adaptive dialogs, each dialog has its own language understanding (LU) model.
 This gives you tremendous flexibility.
 There may be situations however, where you will duplicate language understanding capabilities across multiple dialogs.
 For example, you may want to enable your users to request help, or cancel the current process regardless of what dialog is currently active.
 This requires the [intents][intents] and [utterances][utterances] of each to exist in every dialogs LU model, as well as underlying code to handle the related triggers.
-To minimize the need for this duplicate code, the Bot Framework's _consultation mechanism_ provides the capability to cross-train the LU models in your bot that are compatible with the [LUIS][luis-recognizer] or [QnA Maker][qnamaker] recognizers.
+To minimize the need for this duplicate code, the Bot Framework's _consultation mechanism_ provides the capability to cross-train the LU models in your bot that are compatible with the [LUIS][luis-recognizer] or [QnA Maker][qnamaker-recognizer] recognizers.
 This in effect allows you to share a dialogs functionality with other dialogs in the bot.

 You can cross train LUIS to LUIS, LUIS to QnA Maker, which includes both LUIS to LUIS and LUIS to QnA Maker.
 Once cross trained, use the [Cross-trained recognizer set][cross-trained-recognizer-set-concept], that enables each adaptive dialog to determine the best possible response to the user input, using [language generation][language-generation], regardless of which dialog is active.